You can request that completed AP or transfer credit be applied toward your degree. The AP credit table for the College of Engineering is here.

 Q2: I am an enrolled Cornell student, but I want to take a course at a different institution and transfer it back to Cornell to satisfy one of my requirements.
 Can I do this?
 How?

 A2: You’ll need to get the course pre-approved to be sure it will transfer in properly by using this form.
 For that you will need the course description and ideally, the course syllabus with a schedule of topics, since course descriptions typically err on the side of brevity.
 The toughest courses to get pre-approved are: CHEM 2070/2080/2090, MAE 2020, MATH 2930, BEE 2600/2510, BEE 3310, 3500, 3600.
 If you want to transfer in a math course, you need to use this form.
+If the math department approves your course, you still need to fill out the engineering transfer credit form and attach their approval email to the form.
 You cannot transfer in capstone design: that is non-negotiable.
-The easiest courses to get pre-approved are liberal studies courses, but if you want to get transfer credit for a freshman writing seminar, the Knight Writing Program has to approve it and they will ask you to prove that you did enough writing and enough revising of that writing to meet their standards.
+The easiest courses to get pre-approved are liberal studies courses, but if you want to get transfer credit for a freshman writing seminar, the Knight Institute has to approve it and they will ask you to prove that you did enough writing and enough revising of that writing to meet their standards.

 Q3: Details on transfer credit please?

 A3: This lengthy document covers it all: Detailed Transfer Credit Process